 If you want to harvest your colostrum, you can start hand expressing for a few minutes once a day when you are 36 to 37 weeks pregnant.
 Do not use a breast pump until after you have given birth.

 You can ask your healthcare team for more information about this.

 Your milk ‘comes in’ after about 3 days and you can express by hand or use a breast pump.
 Some women find this difficult but remember that your midwife can support you with this.

 If your baby is getting extra treatment, the equipment might make it more difficult to breastfeed.
 Different healthcare professionals sometimes have different approaches, but you should receive support with breastfeeding.
-If you feel you need more support with this, talk to the midwives.
+Talk to the midwives if you feel you need more support.

 Whichever method of feeding you choose, the midwives are there to support you and your baby.
 They will want to make sure you have the right information and support for you to make an informed decision that is right for you both.